Welcome to the Center for Accessible Technology (CforAT)

 CforAT is a 501(c)(3) non-profit organization.

-We are offering 2 final sessions of our "Introduction to Keyboarding" class for kids entering grades 4 to 12.
-We are also offering an Advanced Keyboarding class.
-If you'd like to learn more about our upcoming classes, please visit our Keyboarding page.
+We plan to offer our "Introduction to Keyboarding" class for kids entering grades 4 to 12, but the class has not yet been scheduled.
+To learn more about our upcoming classes, please visit our Keyboarding page.

 Learn More About Our Services